Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 ```

 #### else if
-`else if` which allows us to handle other cases, not necessarily the "opposite" or the "rest".
+`else if` allows us to handle other cases, not necessarily the "opposite" or the "rest".